The Country's Most Eligible Bachelors

 With golden skin and attractive Eurasian features, it was only a matter of time until show business came knocking for Matteo, an Italian-Filipino racer born in Cebu to entrepreneurs Gianluca Guidicelli and Glenna Fernan (a niece of former Chief Justice Marcelo Fernan).
 Eventually, Matteo retired from racing and pursued acting full time, enrolling in workshops at the New York Film Academy and in a two-year Musical Theater course at Columbia College in Chicago.
 He’s since top-billed shows on primetime television and was a regular host on ABS-CBN’s weekly variety show.

 This Filipino-Australian actor’s star is on the rise.
-The triple threat (he acts, sings, and dances) was last year’s most talked-about young celebrity and has been on the cover of major magazines including Men’s Health, YES!, and Cosmopolitan.
-James is fast becoming Philippine show business’ most coveted male lead.
+The triple threat (he acts, sings, and dances) has been one of the most talked-about young celebrities and has been on the cover of major magazines including Men’s Health, YES!, and Cosmopolitan.

 Freethinkers and artists who are helping to alter the face of Philippine culture.